tedgin/solar-system/README.md

 ## Desktop and Web Browser

-> [!NOTE]
-> The Web Assembly version hasn't been tested after switching to bevy.

 This application can be run on the desktop or in a web browser.

 ## Building It